-If ever there was evidence of the hidden dangers of society, it is seen in this country over the last weeks.
-I watched the parasites strip the shelves bare with no account for the poor and elderly who could not afford to stock a little extra food or even get to the stores.
+If ever there was evidence of society’s hidden dangers, it is seen in this country over the last weeks.
+I watched the parasites strip supermarket shelves bare with no account for the poor and elderly who could not afford to stock a little extra food or even get to the stores.

 Some years ago I had a friend: You cannot be liable the dead, so I name him: Des West.
 I met him during my evening drinking sessions.
 Initially, we exchanged glances, and later we spoke in-depth about our differing views of the world.
 He was a sharp and caustic minded man.

 Des drove a Mercedes sports coupe, and I discovered he owned an expensive home.
 Unmarried and seeming to be indifferent to female company, Des became an excellent friend.
 There is one other aspect of Des: he was rich, and I mean rich.
 Whenever work came into the conversation, his stock answer was ‘I have finished work for the day’.